fanhuan/en/_posts/2025-02-24-Foundation-Model.md

      - Also developed by OpenAI, DALL·E generates images from textual descriptions, demonstrating the ability to combine vision and language understanding.

 3. **Biology and Bioinformatics**:
-   - **AlphaFold**:
+   - **Protein Models**:
-     - Developed by DeepMind, AlphaFold predicts protein structures from amino acid sequences, revolutionizing structural biology.
+     - __AlphaFold__: Developed by DeepMind, AlphaFold predicts protein structures from amino acid sequences, revolutionizing structural biology.
-   - **ESM (Evolutionary Scale Modeling)**:
-     - Developed by Meta AI, ESM models are trained on protein sequences to predict structure, function, and evolutionary relationships.
+     - __ESM__ (Evolutionary Scale Modeling): Developed by Meta AI, ESM models are trained on protein sequences to predict structure, function, and evolutionary relationships.
+   - **DNA Models**:
+     - __DNABERT__
-   - **Evo**:
+     - __NT__ (Nucleotide Transfoermer)
-     - Evo is a foundation model designed to capture the multimodality of the central dogma (DNA → RNA → protein) and the multiscale nature of evolution.
+     - __Evo__: Evo is a foundation model designed to capture the multimodality of the central dogma (DNA → RNA → protein) and the multiscale nature of evolution.
 It can likely be applied to tasks like gene function prediction, protein design, and evolutionary analysis.
+Evo2 is just released and eukaryotic genomes are included in the training this time.

 4. **Multimodal Models**:
    - **Flamingo**: